Could a nanny share, family-friend care, or in home program work for you?

 - How much notice will each person give if there needs to be a change?
 When will you automatically revisit the arrangement?

-- How long will this schedule work for both parties?
+- Consider, how long will this schedule work for both parties?

-- How will differences in parenting style be handled?
+- How will parenting style differences be handled?